Ministry of State Security (China): Ministry of State Security (1983–present)

+Under Xi Jinping

+Since CCP general secretary Xi Jinping assumed power in 2012, the MSS gained more responsibility over cyberespionage vis-à-vis the PLA, and has sponsored various advanced persistent threat groups such as Double Dragon.
+Starting in 2016, provincial and local state security bureaus were brought under centralized control.
+Under Xi, the ministry has drastically increased its profile.
+While its inner workings remain opaque, propaganda posters about national security branded with the ministry's seal are now a common sight in Chinese cities.
+In July 2023, the MSS opened a WeChat account, where it wrote its first post that it wishes to popularize counterintelligence among the population and make such activity "normal" with systems of rewards.
+In another post in September, the MSS criticized the policies of the United States towards China, saying that the US was "decoupling and disconnecting at the economic level, ganging up at the political level, deterrence and containment at the security level, discrediting and disparaging at the public opinion level, and constraining and locking down at the rules level".
+The ministry's WeChat posts receive millions of views.

+In January 2024, the MSS published a list of "10 conditions", euphemistically referred to as "cups of tea" to its official WeChat channel; which would subject individuals to scrutiny and questioning by state security authorities, including but not limited to: endangering national security, illegally acquiring or holding state secrets, committing or assisting espionage, refusing to cooperate in an espionage investigation, leaking state secrets related to counter-espionage and intelligence works and "failing to take security precautions against spying".
+In October 2025, the MSS deployed an AI-generated anchor in uniform called "Agent 012339" on its WeChat channel to deliver national security narratives.

 Contemporary activities

 The MSS recruits new intelligence officers primarily from major universities, police and military academies.

-In March 2009 former MSS operative Li Fengzhi told the Washington Times in an interview that the MSS was engaged in counterintelligence, the collection of secrets and technology from other countries, and repressing internal dissent within China.
-The internal repression, according to Li, includes efforts against house churches, the underground church and the Falun Gong religious group, plus censoring the Internet to prevent China's population from knowing what is going on outside the country.
+In March 2009, former MSS operative Li Fengzhi told the Washington Times in an interview that the MSS was engaged in counterintelligence, the collection of secrets and technology from other countries, and repressing internal dissent within China.
+The internal repression, according to Li, includes efforts against house churches, the underground church and the Falun Gong religious group, and censoring the Internet.
 Li emphasized that MSS's most important mission is, "to control the Chinese people to maintain the rule of the Communist Party."

 In 2012, an executive assistant to MSS vice minister Lu Zhongwei was found to have been passing information to the CIA.
 Lu Zhongwei was not formally charged, but that incident was said to have infuriated Hu Jintao and led to a tightening on information dissemination and increased counterintelligence activities in Beijing and abroad.

 The Shanghai State Security Bureau (SSSB) of the MSS has repeatedly been involved in both failed and successful attempts to recruit foreign agents.
-In 2010, the SSSB directed US citizen Glenn Duffie Shriver to apply for a position at the National Clandestine Service of the CIA.
-In 2017, SSSB case workers were implicated in the recruitment of US Department of State employee Candace Claiborne who was charged with obstruction of justice.

-In 2013, a Chinese driver was employed by Senator Dianne Feinstein who was notified that the driver was being investigated for possible Chinese spying.
-At some point, he visited China and was recruited by China's MSS.
-He worked for Senator Feinstein for several years.
-The FBI concluded the driver hadn't revealed anything of substance.

-During January 2017, the FBI arrested Candace Claiborne, a State Department employee who had previously worked in the American Embassy in Beijing between 2009 and 2012.
-In April 2019 Claiborne pleaded guilty to one count of conspiring to defraud the United States.
-Prosecutors argued that she had passed sensitive information to the MSS.